 As a result of this learning activity, the participant will be able to:

+What is Lacan – inspired psychotherapy?
 Jacques Lacan’s theories and concepts are considered by many as the most significant contributions to psychoanalytic thinking and praxis since Freud.
+Yet, they are complex and many find them difficult to apply in practice.
 This course examines some of Lacan’s most original constructs and applies them to two case studies.
-The course explores the centrality of language for understanding the human condition along with his four discourses: University, Master, Hysteric and Analyst.
+The course, Lacan – Inspired Psychotherapy, explores the centrality of language for understanding the human condition along with his four discourses: University, Master, Hysteric and Analyst.
 Additionally, the course examines the ethical directive of psychoanalysis as well as the mental registers of the Real, Imaginary, and the Symbolic.
 Interdisciplinary considerations from Neuroscience and Systems Theory are also discussed.

 The Instructor is Dr. Michael J. Gerson, an experienced Psychologist, Psychoanalyst, and Marriage and Family Therapist in California.
 He has been training clinicians for over 40 years in his private practice, in community counseling centers, as a professor of Psychology in graduate programs, and as a presenter at professional meetings for clinicians.
 He is renowned for his depth of understanding of the therapeutic process and for his keen ability to translate complex concepts into terms that are clear and that can be applied to the clinician’s own work.